JimMcKenzieSmith/chat-gpt-meeting-action-items/README.md

 ## How It Works

-Sample meeting transcript files are provided in the data folder, and these get loaded into a Pandas dataframe by the app.
+A sample meeting transcript file is provided in the data folder, and this gets loaded by the app and passed to Chat GPT.
+A system prompt and a user prompt is leveraged to generate a meeting summary, action items, and topics for discussion next meeting.

 ## Installation